VelonSocks

 Most quality failures are easier to stop before the last inspection.
 That is why our workflow checks the order at multiple points instead of waiting until the cartons are already sealed.

-If you are still building the commercial side of the project, pair this page with the MOQ guide so quality expectations, timing, and order tier stay aligned.
+Commercial planning should stay connected to the MOQ guide so quality expectations, timing, and order tier stay aligned.

 Before production starts, we confirm yarn identity, color consistency, and baseline material quality against the approved program requirements.